 In 2001, Dr. Chalmers and her family were presented with a unique opportunity to live in the Philippines.
 There she became an international speaker, with engagements in Japan, Thailand, and the Philippines.
 She also co-authored Let's Get Growing Christians (Harley/Chalmers, 2003), The Four Gifts of Love® Participant's Guide: Revised and Expanded Edition (Chalmers/Harley, 2004, 2016), and The Four Gifts of Love® Class Facilitator's Guide (Chalmers, 2005, 2016).
 Dr. Chalmers is currently developing online courses and resources for the Four Gifts of Love® Online Institute.

 Dr. Chalmers and Phil, her husband of over 36 years, live in Manila, Philippines.
 They have two adult daughters.

 More About Dr. Harley

-Dr. Harley is best known as author of the internationally best selling book, His Needs, Her Needs: Building An Affair-proof Marriage.
-The hard-cover American edition alone has sold over two million copies, and it is has also available in paperback and twenty-three foreign translations.
+Dr. Harley is best known as the author of the internationally best selling book, His Needs, Her Needs.
+The hard-cover American edition alone has sold over two million copies, with over 23 foreign translations.
 Every year, for over 30 consecutive years, more copies of this book have been sold than in each previous year.